kevintruong/til/Synchronization:-Review-Questions.md

 > Question numbers subject to change

 ## Q1
-1. What do each of the Coffman conditions mean? (e.g. can you provide a definition of each one) Hold and wait
+What do each of the Coffman conditions mean? (e.g. can you provide a definition of each one)
+* Hold and wait
-Circular wait
+* Circular wait
-Pre-emption
+* No pre-emption
-Mutual exclusion
+* Mutual exclusion

 ## Q2
 Give a real life example of breaking each Coffman condition in turn.
 A situation to consider: Painters, paint and paint brushes.
 Hold and wait
 Circular wait
-Pre-emption
+No pre-emption
 Mutual exclusion

 ## Q3